freerunbuttons/freerunbuttons/README.md

 + [How to make sure the site refreshes automatically?](https://freerunbuttons.github.io/freerunbuttons/docs/auto-refresh)

 A simple (web)server for showing the times is being built in Seaside for Pharo.
 At the moment it uses my old laptop.
 In the near future I hope to switch to a raspberry.

+## Ideas

++ Making a led blink every 10 seconds (when millisecs ends in 0000): this way you can easily see if the buttons are still in sync!